 He groans, shakes his head.
 “You’re imagining things—GDPR didn’t even go into effect until this morning.”

 “That doesn’t matter!
-The minute it DID go into effect, it applied to all that data you guys already collected on EU citizens.
+The minute it DID go into effect, it applied to all that data you guys already collected on EU data subjects.
 You’re not grandfathered in, so all that stuff has to be in compliance, too.”

 He gives her a deeply skeptical look.

 You edge closer, managing to spill coffee on your blazer as you do.
 And watch, intrigued, nervous, as Kelly pulls out her tablet, pulls up a website and thrusts the device into her friend’s hands.
 Pointing insistently at something on the screen.
 Raising her eyebrows dramatically.

 Ravi’s eyes go wide.
 “Shit.
 Seriously?”
 She nods.
 And he sits there silently for a moment.
 Rubs his forehead.
 Fidgets with his AirPods.
 Then says, quietly, “How did you guys handle it?”
 A hollow laugh.
 “You know, for my next job.”